Cirrus SR22 (N705CD) Engine Power Loss Near Lexington, SC — Forced Landing Attempt (Feb. 6, 2026)

 What Happened

+On the morning of February 6, 2026, the pilot and passenger arrived at CAE at about 0800 and conducted a preflight inspection.
+According to witnesses, the pilot moved the airplane into the sunlight “to warm it up and melt the frost” before taxiing for departure.
 After takeoff on an IFR clearance, the flight climbed normally until about 13 nautical miles west of CAE.
-Shortly after reaching 8,000 feet msl, the pilot declared “mayday” and reported “we just lost our engine,” stating an intent to divert to White Plains Airport (SC99), located about 1.5 miles south of the aircraft’s position at the time.
-The pilot also reported about 45 gallons of fuel on board. :contentReference[oaicite:2]{index=2} :contentReference[oaicite:3]{index=3}
+Shortly after reaching 8,000 feet msl, the pilot declared “mayday, mayday, mayday,” told air traffic control “we just lost our engine,” confirmed he was declaring an emergency, and reported his intent to divert to White Plains Airport (SC99), located about 1.5 miles south of the airplane’s position at that time.
+The pilot also reported about 45 gallons of fuel on board.

 Divert to SC99 and Final Approach Profile

 SC99 is described as a private airport community with a 3,000-foot paved runway (9/27) at an elevation of 524 feet.
-The report describes multiple turning maneuvers west of the airport before the aircraft joined right downwind for runway 27 at about 1,600 feet msl (approximately 1,100 feet agl) and about 120 knots groundspeed. :contentReference[oaicite:4]{index=4}
+The preliminary report describes multiple turning maneuvers west of the airport before the airplane flew toward the field and joined the right downwind leg for runway 27 at about 1,600 feet msl (approximately 1,100 feet agl) and 120 knots groundspeed.

-Residential security camera video captured the aircraft making a steep right turn from base to final, with audio consistent with a propeller windmilling without engine power.
-Correlated with ADS-B, the aircraft was observed around 1,290 feet msl at 81 knots groundspeed, decreasing to about 1,090 feet msl and 73 knots groundspeed near the end of the turn. :contentReference[oaicite:5]{index=5}
+Residential security camera video captured the airplane making a steep right turn from base to final, with audio consistent with a propeller windmilling without engine power.
+Correlated with ADS-B data, the airplane was observed at about 1,290 feet msl and 81 knots groundspeed, then descending to about 1,090 feet msl and 73 knots groundspeed near the end of the turn.

 The last ADS-B position was recorded descending through about 790 feet msl (about 300 feet agl) at 70 knots groundspeed, roughly 2,100 feet east of the runway 27 threshold.
-The aircraft then struck the tops of pine trees, rolled inverted, impacted a gravel road, and came to rest against trees. :contentReference[oaicite:6]{index=6}
+Shortly thereafter, the airplane struck the tops of pine trees about 1,000 feet from the runway threshold, rolled inverted, impacted a gravel road, and came to rest against trees.

 Wreckage and Airframe Parachute System

 The aircraft was equipped with a whole-airframe parachute system, which was not deployed.
-The parachute handle was dislodged from its holder assembly by about two inches, the safety pin was not installed, the rocket motor was not actuated, and the parachute remained in its enclosure. :contentReference[oaicite:8]{index=8}
+The parachute handle was dislodged from its holder assembly by about two inches, the safety pin was not installed, the rocket motor was not actuated, and the parachute remained in its enclosure.
+The cover separated during the impact sequence.

 Fuel, Propeller, and Engine Findings in the Preliminary Report

-The propeller remained attached, with two blades bent aft and exhibiting gouges and scrapes; the governor and control linkages were intact and free to move. :contentReference[oaicite:10]{index=10}
+The propeller remained attached, with one blade undamaged and two blades bent aft with deep gouges and scrapes.
+The governor and control linkages were intact and free to move.

 The engine oil quantity indicated about seven quarts, and investigators reported no evidence of catastrophic crankcase damage.
-The preliminary report describes anomalous damage to the camshaft gear, partial compression/suction on some cylinders, anomalous valve action, and borescope evidence of valve strikes on five of six pistons, with no internal evidence of preignition or detonation. :contentReference[oaicite:11]{index=11}
+The preliminary report describes anomalous damage to the camshaft gear, partial compression and suction on some cylinders, anomalous valve action, and borescope evidence of valve strikes on five of six pistons, with no internal evidence of preignition or detonation.
+The report also states that the fuel injectors appeared free of obstructions, the engine-driven fuel pump functioned normally when actuated, and both magnetos produced spark when tested.

 Weather and Flight Plan